Tailwind v4

 Important: Before upgrading, please read the Tailwind v4 Compatibility Docs and make sure your project is ready for the upgrade.
 Tailwind v4 uses bleeding-edge browser features and is designed for modern browsers.

-is that the code you end up with is exactly what you'd write yourself.
+One of the major advantages of using shadcn-vue is that the code you end up with is exactly what you'd write yourself.
 There are no hidden abstractions.

 This means when a dependency has a new release, you can just follow the official upgrade paths.